-I have a sincere passion for photographing weddings and have been blessed to be a part of such special events for more than 10 years.
+I have a sincere passion for photographing weddings and have been blessed to be a part of such special events since 2002.

 My love for God’s creation, as well as the unexpected, drives the organic quality of my work.
 I enjoy shooting the most natural, candid moments that unfold at a wedding to genuinely document the essence of the occasion and the backdrop.
 Whether nature brings rain or shine, order or chaos—it’s your story, and I’d be honored to capture it.

 I was born and raised in Colorado.
 I love it here.
 I live near the foothills so I can run the nearby trails and easily get up into the mountains.
 I love the culture that Denver has gained over the years, but part of me is sad that it keeps getting so busy.
 I remember when The Market coffee shop downtown was one of the only places to hang out.
 And in college I would go to Paris on the Platte when Platte Street was just a dirt road.
 A lot has changed since then!
 Now, it is a well-paved street lined with amazing restaurants, shops, condos, and a brewery.